edvinpontuslarsson/MessageBoard/README.md

 # Login_1DV610

+To run this application, you need to have a MySQL-database prepared with a database name as well as a table called "Users" with these columns:

+`id INT(7) UNSIGNED AUTO_INCREMENT PRIMARY KEY, `
+`username VARCHAR(25) NOT NULL,`
+`password VARCHAR(128) NOT NULL,`
+`reg_date TIMESTAMP`

-To run this application, you need an environment.php file in the root folder with the following code (but replace the `<examples>`):
+You also need an environment.php file in the root folder with the following code (but replace the `<examples>`):

 `<?php`